com-py/Hibuntu/README.md

 ### Instructions:

 The script automates installing Ubuntu on Rockchip ARM chromebooks like the Hisense C11.
-It is similar to ChrUbuntu but uses Arch Linux ARM kernel and Ubuntu 14.04 LTS (trusty).
+It is similar to ChrUbuntu but uses Arch Linux ARM kernel and Ubuntu 18.04 LTS.
 Either a microSD or USB stick can be used.
 I recommend the microSD option (16 or 32 GB) because it fits flush on the Hisense C11 and can be very fast.
 You can have a dual-boot, full Linux system on a nice, little and light machine like the Hisense C11.